 "The exclusion of the pediatric population from these clinical studies leaves an important gap in the current understanding of the systemic absorption of sunscreen," the Journal of the American Medical Association said in an editorial accompanying the most recent study.

 What's a parent to do?

 The push in recent years has been to apply sunblock all year, sunny day or not.
 So what's a cautious parent to do.

 First, whatever you, don't stop protecting your kids from the sun and, potentially, melanoma years later.
 Clothing and shade are natural ways to shield the sun's rays, but not an answer for hot, active kids, especially around pools and beaches.

 Second, understand that just because sunscreen chemicals were detected in blood doesn't mean they present a danger.

-The Journal of the American Medical Association, in an editorial published along with the study, said the use of sunscreens is still important while additional testing takes place, particularly as it applies to children.
+The Journal of the American Medical Association, in an editorial published along with the earlier study, said the use of sunscreens is still important while additional testing takes place, particularly as it applies to children.
 Following the study released in January 2020, JAMA says that use of chemical sunscreeens remains "appropriate" until there is "clear data demonstrating harm."

 Many pediatricians and dermatologists recommend mineral or "physical" sunscreens for young children.
 They are made with zinc oxide and titanium dioxide, which have already been determined to be safe.

 Whlle a safe alternative to chemical sunscreens, JAMA notes that to be effective, you have to use so much of them that they leave a white film all over your skin.
 Maybe young kids will let that slide, but try getting a teenager to hang out on the beach looking like a ghost.